Last Updated on June 19, 2025 by George Pavlopoulos

 Although everybody knows the Brothers Grimm for their folktale collections, their magnum opus was the Dictionary of the German Language.
 The Deutsches Wörterbuch haunted them for the rest of their lives, and the first volume was published 17 years after they left Göttingen, in 1854.

 Their financial condition never really improved.
-However, their work had passionate supporters that helped them financially together with a small circle of friends.
+However, their work had passionate supporters who helped them financially, together with a small circle of friends.

 Different characters, common goals